-- Using an empirically validated assessment tool, Bellevue Probation conducts intake interviews with all court referrals and, using RNR principles, assigns a risk level (1, 2 or 3) and either refers for additional services or enrolls in one or more of the probation programs. - Gateway Program can be short or long-term and occurs concurrently with probation supervision.
-Overseen by the Volunteer Coordinator, Gateway volunteers assess those referred for specific needs and walks the individual through the process to access those services in the community. - License Support Program helps an individual who has lost their driving privilege regain that right and avoid the continuation of Driving While License Suspended (DWLS) charges while aiding in reduction of court time and costs. - Thinking for a Change is a cognitive behavioral program that has been shown to reduce recidivism by teaching social, problem solving and cognitive self-change skills. - Alive at 25 and Defensive Driving courses are offered for both young drivers and adults of all ages to improve their driving skills including how alcohol and drugs affect driving behaviors, and identifying hazards in distracted driving.
-The program assists the participant to comply with court conditions and/or reduce insurance premiums.
+• Using an empirically validated assessment tool, Bellevue Probation conducts intake interviews with all court referrals and, using RNR principles, assigns a risk level (1, 2 or 3) and either refers for additional services or enrolls in one or more of the probation programs.

+- Gateway Program can be short or longterm and occurs concurrently with probation supervision.
+Overseen by the Probation Programs Coordinator, Gateway volunteers assess those referred for specific needs and walks the individual through the process to access those services in the community. - License Support Program helps an individual who has lost their driving privilege regain that right and avoid the continuation of Driving While License Suspended (DWLS) charges while aiding in reduction of court time and costs. - Thinking for a Change is a cognitive behavioral program that has been shown to reduce recidivism by teaching social, problem solving and cognitive self-change skills. - Alive at 25 and Defensive Driving courses are offered for both young drivers and adults of all ages to improve their driving skills including how alcohol and drugs affect driving behaviors, and identifying hazards in distracted driving.
+The program assists the participant to comply with court conditions and/or reduce insurance premiums. - Defensive Driving Course (DDC4) allows participants to acquire the basic knowledge/ techniques for recognizing potential hazards and avoiding collisions and violations.
+This course will motivate drivers to change their behind-the-wheel behaviors and attitudes.
+Participants will learn coping techniques for dealing with speeding, distracted driving, impaired driving, hazardous traffic conditions and more. - Theft / Consumer Awareness allows participants to examine how values and attitudes impact behavior: acceptance of responsibility for actions that led to the participant's arrest or incident that led to their attendance in the class, understanding of the consequences of future illegal behavior, assistance to identify the importance of making better future decisions, development of a personal commitment plan to avoid future theft-related problems and/or arrest.